-6 The 6.0 per cent estimate is based on the data in Table 1.
-GDP for support activities for oil and gas extraction in the three regions for which they are not given add to \$461 million.
-If all these activities were located in Newfoundland and Labrador, they would amount to 6.0 per cent of GDP of \$7725 million in oil and gas extraction plus support activities for oil and gas extraction.
+&lt;sup>7 The 7.0 per cent estimate is based on the data in Table 1.
+GDP for support activities for mining and oil and gas extraction in the three regions for which they are not given add to \$648 million.
+If all these activities were located in Newfoundland and Labrador, they would amount to 7.0 per cent of GDP of \$9,088 million in oil and gas extraction plus support activities for mining and oil and gas extraction.

-(primarily the oil sands in Northern Alberta).
-Conventional oil and gas extraction output was \$58.9 billion 2007 dollars, about two thirds of total oil and gas production, and down 14.5 per cent from \$68.9 billion in 2007 when it represented nearly four fifths.
-Non-conventional oil extraction has risen 53 per cent from \$19.6 billion 2007 dollars in 2007 to \$30.0 billion in 2012 and now accounts for just over one third of the total value of real value-added in the oil and gas sector.
+Since 2007, Statistics Canada has broken the output of the oil and gas extraction sector into conventional and non-conventional oil extraction (primarily the oil sands in Northern Alberta).
+Conventional oil and gas extraction output was \$58.9 billion 2007 dollars, about two-thirds of total oil and gas production, and down 14.5 per cent from \$68.9 billion in 2007 when it represented nearly four-fifths.
+Non-conventional oil extraction has risen 53 per cent from \$19.6 billion 2007 dollars in 2007 to \$30.0 billion in 2012 and now accounts for just over one-third of real value added in the oil and gas sector.